 In June 2017, I graduated from my Bachelors Degree so I applied for my Post-Graduate Work Permit (PGWP).
 My study permit was expiring on the 30th September 2017.
 Guess what?
 I got a letter from CIC about my work permit being denied on the same day my study permit expired.
 I was told I had 90 days to restore my status or I would be deported.
 Yup, that is how I looked reading that email.
 This meant I had to cease working at the end of September.
 I remember informing my manager that I had to stop working due to something beyond my control and she was so confused.
 Imagine my state of confusion and frustration.
 She kept telling me she did not want me to leave and they would love to have me back, when I have everything sorted out.
 Now I am thinking, what do I do? how will I make money? #brokeitdown.
 The solution was to restore my status which entailed paying for restoration fee + study permit fee; in order to stay in Canada.
 This meant I had to return to school as a way to remain in Canada.
 This is another blog post for another day so stay subscribed.

 While applying for work in my field, Person X introduced me to Person Z who had a cleaning business.
 At first, I was like nahhhhh!
 I came to Canada to be doing cleaning job? lol no way.
 After a few days when hunger was doing legwork with my tummy, I considered.
 I reached out to Person Z and I started working with her to clean houses across Ottawa.
-The weather was getting really cold but I could not complain, so I sucked it up #strongwoman.
+The weather was getting really cold but I could not complain, so I sucked it up.
 No matter how challenging situations get, I always try to search for the positives.
 So every time I went to clean a home, I changed my perspective.
 I saw myself sowing seeds of care into peoples homes.
 Before I would clean, I would lift up whatever burden that house was going through to God and ask Him to help this household #assistantholyghost.
 Even if they did not believe in God.
 I did not expect them to reach out and say "oh, our lives are improving".
 I just sowed seeds of care.
-My life felt so clustered so cleaning became therapy for me during times when I felt overwhelmed, anxious, stressed or even depressed.
+My life felt so clustered so cleaning became therapy for me during times when I felt overwhelmed, anxious, or stressed.
 I enjoyed cleaning and organizing things because it helped refocus my state of mind.

 Now, cheers to loving, learning & laughing through my journey; on my own terms ;)